Employment & Auditions

 ABOUT INDIANA REPERTORY THEATRE

 The Indiana Repertory Theatre (IRT) was founded in 1972 and is the only theatre in Indiana to belong to the League of Resident Theatres (LORT).
-Historically, the IRT has produced nine productions annually across three stages (the OneAmerica Mainstage, the Upperstage, and the Cabaret) for diverse audiences.
+Currently, the IRT produces seven productions annually for diverse audiences on two stages (the OneAmerica Mainstage, and the Upperstage).
 The repertoire includes work varying from world premieres to classics.
-The IRT serves audiences of multiple generations including students from pre-school through twelfth grade.
+The IRT serves audiences of multiple generations including students from early elementary through twelfth grade.
 With a significant endowment, the IRT is financially stable and looks forward to many more years of creating art for the Indianapolis community.
-Following many decades of diverse programming, the IRT leadership, in the past three years, has focused on further diversifying its staff and board, including ongoing anti-racist training for all.
+The IRT leadership, Staff, and Board are committed to building an anti-racist and inclusive Theatre.
+This commitment is reflected in investments in all Staff/Board training, centering our IDEA work (Inclusion, Diversity, Equity & Access) in our strategic plan, and in growing enthusiasm for the work both in our company culture and the city of Indianapolis.
+To learn more, visit our website to read more about our IDEA work.

 MISSION